 34. Veene Ninne Meettaan from Bharya Oru Manthri (1986), Co-singer: K. J. Yesudas, Lyrics: Bichu Thirumala, Music: Kannur Rajan

-1. She started singing for AIR, Chennai at the age of 8.
+1. She started singing for AIR, Chennai, at the age of 8.

 2. She is fondly called Vani Amma in the film circle, as well as by fans.

-3. She recorded her first two duets with Yesudas for Sreekumaran Thampi – M. K. Arjunan team.
+3. She recorded her first two duets with Yesudas for the Sreekumaran Thampi – M. K. Arjunan team.

-5. Her popular song Bole re papihara set on Hindustani raga “Miyan Malhar” finished 22nd in radio countdown show, Binaca Geetmala’s annual programme in 1972.
-Also, she received Mian Tansen Award for Best Film Playback Singer of ‘Classical Song’ in Films.
+5. Her popular song Bole re papihara set on Hindustani raga “Miyan Malhar” finished 22nd in the radio countdown show, Binaca Geetmala’s annual programme in 1972.
+Also, she received the Mian Tansen Award for Best Film Playback Singer of ‘Classical Song’ in Films.

-6. She used to shuttle between Mumbai and Chennai for her recordings, and many recordings in both cities were done on same day.
+6. She used to shuttle between Mumbai and Chennai for her recordings, and many recordings in both cities were done on the same day.

 7. She received three National Awards for Ezhu Swarangalukkul (Apoorva Raagangal), different songs for Shankarabharanam and Anathineeyara Hara (Swathi Kiranam), 2 for Telugu and one for Tamil.
 Shankarabharanam also earned her Nandi Award for Best Female Playback Singer.

-8. She received Tamil Nadu State Film Award for Best Female Playback for Azhagae Unnai Aradhikkiren and Gujarat State Film Award for Best Female Playback Singer for Ghoongat.
+8. She received the Tamil Nadu State Film Award for Best Female Playback for Azhagae Unnai Aradhikkiren and the Gujarat State Film Award for Best Female Playback Singer for Ghoongat.
 Despite recording numerous hit songs in Malayalam, she never earned a Kerala state award.

-(Visited 83 times, 1 visits today)
+(Visited 197 times, 1 visits today)